rosbit/jsgo/README.md

 implementing a JavaScript module in Go.
 One can produce more modules if needed.
 Enjoy **gojs**.

+### Binary and Download
+   If you don't to want to build `gojs`, go to [gojs binary](https://github.com/rosbit/gojs/releases) to download the proper version.
+Save it as gojs, `chmod +x gojs`, it can be used as a js interpreter, or as http server, etc..

 ### Build

 **gojs** only depends on [Duktape Bridge for Go](https://github.com/rosbit/duktape-bridge)